openplacos/openplacos/clients/chrome-extension/README.md

 first, register the application with the redirect uri : http://localhost:4567/catch

-edit client_id and client_secret in popup.js
+set the settings in the option page